 Check out different finishes and/or color combinations before making your selection.
 These wheels are made of steel or aluminum construction and can cost anywhere from around $300 for a set of four wheels and tires to well over $800.

-Polished wheels requires more maintenance to keep it looking shiny.
+tendency to spot so there's a bit more maintenance to keep it looking good.

 Some people like a more solid, hefty look with 4 really wide spokes and others prefer the look that is pictured with 14 spokes.